Published on May 4, 2022

 Your campus visit should serve to strengthen your interest in the school and provide you with a sense of campus life.
 It will also give an insight into the team atmosphere and what it is like to be a student-athlete at that school.

-Before your visit, you should think through the conversations you might have at the school.
-Honest Game’s blog, “How to Talk with College Coaches” offers insight on how to prepare for your visits and show your best self when talking with a school’s coaching staff.
+Before your visit, you should think through the conversations you might have at the school to how to prepare for your visits and show your best self when talking with a school’s coaching staff.

 You should also prioritize and plan out your visits by listening to each response from a coach during your pre-visit conversations.
 Do they have a recruiting timeline in mind?
 Are they hoping you will commit during your visit or shortly after?
 How many scholarships are available?
 Do they only have one scholarship, but are having multiple recruits visit the campus?
 All of these are things that you should pay attention to.
 Waiting too long to schedule a visit or delaying your final decision after you’ve visited the campus can result in missed opportunities.

 Whether you’re traveling to campus during an unofficial or official visit, you should request an itinerary and ask if you’d like something to be added.
 If you want to do undergraduate research while in college, ask to see a lab.
 If you are curious about the surrounding community, ask for meal options off-campus.
 If you have specific physical, learning, or social/emotional needs, ask to meet with professionals on campus while you are there.
 These are all items that are difficult to schedule once you’re on campus, but if you request them ahead of time, a school should be able to accommodate your needs.

 Some sports have recruiting cultures where students will verbally commit after an unofficial visit, long before they are able to schedule an official visit or sign a National Letter of Intent.

 Honest Insight: Make sure you are 100% confident in your school choice!
 The more research you’ve done before your visit, the more prepared you’ll be to decide.